- AV Preeminent® Peer Review Rated in Martindale-Hubbell

 - Grove City College, B.A., 1991

-Michael Winfield is a member of the Business Litigation practice group, and Chair of the firm’s Construction Law practice group.
+Michael Winfield serves as a member of the Business Litigation practice group, and Chair of the firm’s Construction Law practice group.
 He concentrates his practice in the areas of construction law and litigation, public contracts, complex commercial litigation and dispute resolution.

 Mr. Winfield also represents local, regional, national and international business clients in commercial disputes in both federal and state courts.
 He has handled cases involving breach of contract, tortious interference with contractual relations, unfair competition, violation of restrictive covenants, misappropriation of trade secrets, fraud and ERISA violations.

 A significant portion of Mr. Winfield’s practice is devoted to the area of dispute resolution.
 He is a strong advocate of exploring pragmatic and creative business solutions involving alternative processes to the standard litigation model.
 He provides counseling to the firm’s clients on the various forms of alternative dispute resolution, including mediation, arbitration and early neutral evaluation.
-He is a certified mediator with the United States District Court for the Middle District of Pennsylvania, a member of the Dauphin County Bar Association Civil Dispute Resolution Program Mediation Panel, and a member of the American Arbitration Association’s Panel of Construction Arbitrators.
-He obtained his formal mediation training from the Straus Institute for Dispute Resolution at the Pepperdine University School of Law, and teaches mediation as an Adjunct Professor of Law at Widener University School of Law.
+He is a certified mediator with the United States District Court for the Middle District of Pennsylvania, and a member of the American Arbitration Association’s Panel of Construction and Commercial Arbitrators.
+He obtained his formal mediation training from the Straus Institute for Dispute Resolution at the Pepperdine University School of Law.
 To view Michael Winfield's Mediator CV click here.

 Bar & Court Admissions